-- 1) "Bronchodilators" mean any medication used for the quick relief of asthma symptoms (i.e., coughing, wheezing, shortness of breath, and difficulty breathing).
-This type of medication is inhaled orally by a premeasured single dose of albuterol or albuterol sulfate delivered by a nebulizer (compressor device); or by a pressured metered dose inhaler used to dilate the airways during respiratory distress. - 2) "School Nurse" means a registered nurse (RN) licensed by the state board of nursing, working in the school and meeting any additional state criteria. - 3) "Asthma" means a chronic lung disease that inflames and narrows the airways.
-It causes recurring periods of coughing, wheezing, chest tightness, and shortness of breath.
+- 1) "Bronchodilators" means any medication used for the quick relief of asthma symptoms that dilates the airways and is recommended by the National Heart, Lung and Blood Institute's National Asthma Education and Prevention Program Guidelines for the Treatment of Asthma, such bronchodilators may include an orally inhaled medication that contains a premeasured single dose of albuterol or albuterol sulfate delivered by a nebulizer (compressor device); or by a pressured metered dose inhaler used to treat respiratory distress, including, but not limited to, wheezing, shortness of breath, and difficulty breathing or another dosage of a bronchodilator recommended in the Guidelines for the Treatment of Asthma. - 2) "School Nurse" means a registered nurse (RN) licensed by the state board of nursing, working in the school and meeting any additional state criteria. - 3) "Asthma" means a chronic lung disease that inflames and narrows the airways.
+It causes recurring periods of wheezing, chest tightness, shortness of breath and coughing.
 For the purpose of this policy, "asthma" also includes "reactive airway disease" commonly referred to as RAD.